azavana/Nine_Tic_Tac_Toe/README.md

 # Nine_Tic_Tac_Toe_Game
-9x9 Tic Tac Toe Game for two players.
+A Tic Tac Toe Game for two players on a 9x9 board

 # How it works ?